South Carolina Hit & Run Accident Attorneys

 Fighting for Injured Individuals for Over 25 Years

 Being involved in a car accident is always a frightening experience.
 When the other involved motorist doesn’t stop or fails to provide you with their contact information, it can be overwhelming.
 It can also make it more difficult to recover compensation.
 However, there are still options.

 A South Carolina hit and run accident attorney from Anastopoulo Law Firm can help you understand your rights and the best way to seek monetary damages for your medical bills and other expenses.
 We provide free consultations for traffic accident victims.

 For a free legal consultation with a hit & run accident lawyer serving South Carolina, call 803-222-2222

 How Does South Carolina Define a Hit and Run Accident?

 South Carolina has strict laws regarding hit and run accidents.
-Any time a motorist leaves the scene of the accident without providing their personal information—including their insurance information—or attempting to assist the injured, it is considered a hit and run.
-In addition to criminal penalties, the liable motorist faces civil consequences.
-Pursuing compensation for a hit and run accident, however, can be incredibly difficult.
-It is crucial that you discuss your case with an experienced hit and run accident attorney in South Carolina.
+Any time a motorist leaves the scene of the accident without providing their personal information and insurance information, it is considered a hit and run.
+This includes not attempting to help the injured.

 - Call the police and file an official accident report